U-PROX CLC G80

 - Initialization: no sound, no light indication

-- Access Denied: continuous beep, continuously red
+- Access Denied: continuous beep, solid red

 Controller Operation

-Controllers are shipped in an unconfigured (factory) state.
+Control panels are shipped in an unconfigured (factory) state.
 In this state, the controller’s red LED blinks once per second.

 Code Entry or Proximity Card Presentation